CostaBru/knapsack/README.md

 The Nemhauser-Ullman algorithm [12] for the knapsack problem computes the Pareto curve and returns the best solution from the curve.

-For now, the GitHub has two implementations of this algorithm.
+So far, the GitHub has two implementations of this algorithm.
 One of them which is written by ``Darius Arnold`` in python3, was included in knapsack.py with paretoKnapsack method.
 The code was modifeid a little bit to count interations and some corner cases patches applied to make it works on test dataset.

 Please see and star https://github.com/dariusarnold/knapsack-problem repository.